-Central's system has a mainline delivery capacity of approximately 2.4 billion cubic feet, or Bcf, of natural gas per day and is composed of approximately 6,000 miles of mainline and branch transmission and storage pipelines including 40 compressor stations with approximately 218,000 certificated horsepower.
+Central's system has a mainline delivery capacity of approximately 2.4 billion cubic feet, or Bcf, of natural gas per day and is composed of approximately 6,000 miles of mainline and branch transmission and storage pipelines including 40 compressor stations with approximately 212,000 certificated horsepower.

 Central's principal service is the delivery of natural gas to local natural gas distribution companies in the major metropolitan areas it serves.
-At March 31, 2011, Central had transportation customer contracts with approximately 197 shippers.
+At September 30, 2011, Central had transportation contracts with approximately 132 customers.
 Transportation shippers include natural gas distribution companies, municipalities, intrastate pipelines, direct industrial users, electrical generators and natural gas marketers and producers.
-Central transports natural gas to approximately 511 delivery points, including distribution companies and municipalities, power plants, interstate and intrastate pipelines, and large and small industrial and commercial customers.
+Central transports natural gas to approximately 502 delivery locations, including distribution companies and municipalities, power plants, interstate and intrastate pipelines, and large and small industrial and commercial customers.